Top 10 Hardest Instruments to Play

 Also, the hand in the bell can just get annoying sometimes, although it can also save your butt.
 The horn probably also has the most jumping notes, where it's just a random high note followed by a random low note, since it's an awkward instrument to put a tune to.

 I feel like this vote is off and too biased.
 Not everyone has played all of the instruments listed here, so they wouldn't know what to judge.
 They would only pick their own instrument, believing it to be the most difficult simply because it might be the only one they've played.
-I've played the oboe, flute, clarinet, as well as the piano.
+I've played the oboe, flute, clarinet, and the piano.
 I have been playing the oboe the longest and still currently play it.
 I have to agree that the oboe has been the hardest instrument, especially to start out with.

 Even after playing for five years and practicing daily, it is still very difficult.
 Reeds are always an issue.
 The $12 reeds you buy at your local music store just don't do justice.
 Most beginning players don't know this and will continue to buy those subpar reeds.
 A few venture online to look at custom-made reeds, which is what I did.
 I tried several online reed makers, with prices usually ranging from $15 to $25 per reed.
 I never found any of them to be even decent.
 They'll make the first few good ones to get your business, then the quality deteriorates.